 CLICK HERE to find out more.

 GreenPlay operates as a consortium of experts, acting as a management tool for agencies by organizing consultant teams that are responsive and understand the needs of administrators and their communities to provide services for park, recreation, open space, and related agencies.
-Since 1999, GreenPlay has completed over 400 projects in 41 states for governmental agencies and private companies.
+Since 1999, GreenPlay has completed over 425 projects in 43 states and U.S. territories for governmental agencies and private companies.

 Our consultants bring to your organization many years of experience working with parks, recreation, and related community quality of life agencies.
 Our sole intention is to help you determine solutions that will assist your agency in achieving desired goals and outcomes.

 Melissa Chew, CPRP, Project Consultant for GreenPlay, LLC, has a feature article in the July 2016 issue of Parks & Rec Business magazine.
 The article, titled Parks and Preservation, is about how parks offer us the opportunity to integrate resources and experiences – a meshing of nature and culture with parks and preservation that seem to go hand in hand.
 “While parks were originally designed for a variety of purposes and in a diversity of styles, they foster a natural partnership with culture in the form of historic preservation,” observes Ms. Chew.
 “Our tapestry of American history has been widely supported by private, national, state, and even local efforts.
 Resources exist to help agencies achieve goals that contribute to this great fabric of cultural heritage.”

 Teresa Penbrooke co-authors article.

 GreenPlay founder, Teresa Penbrooke, recently co-authored